Interview: CEO Rodi Basso on what to expect from E1 World Championship in Monaco

 Monaco must strengthen anti-corruption measures for top ranking officials, says GRECO report

-The Council of Europe’s anti-corruption body, GRECO, has published a new report on Monaco, calling for stronger measures and penalties for high-ranking officials, transparency in the issuing of residency permits, and suggests that the Prince should recuse himself from decisions involving personal interests.
+The Council of Europe’s anti-corruption body, GRECO, has published a new report on Monaco, calling for stronger measures and penalties for high-ranking officials and transparency in the issuing of residency permits.
+It also recommends that Prince Albert II recuse himself from decisions involving personal interests.

 The Council of Europe’s Group of States against Corruption (GRECO) delivered its report on Wednesday 24th July, in which it evaluates the effectiveness of the framework in place in Monaco for preventing corruption among persons with top executive functions and members of law enforcement agencies.